-Aim to eat at least 5 portions of a variety of fruit and veg each day.
-Choose from fresh, frozen, tinned, dried or juiced.
+Aim to eat at least 5 portions of a variety of fruit and vegetables each day.
+If you follow these guidelines, this should amount to a third of your total daily consumption.
+Choose from fresh, frozen, tinned, dried, or juiced fruits and vegetables.
 Remember that fruit juice and smoothies should be limited to no more than a combined total of 150ml a day.

-Fruit and vegetables are a good source of vitamins, minerals and fibre.
+Fruit and vegetables are also a good source of vitamins, minerals, and fibre.